-This steampunk was published by Orbit on October 1, 2009 and has 388 pages.
+This steampunk that was published by Orbit on October 1, 2009 and has 388 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Heartless, Timeless, Etiquette & Espionage, Curtsies & Conspiracies, Waistcoats & Weaponry, Manners & Mutiny, Changeless, Blameless, Prudence
+Other books by this author which I have reviewed include Heartless, Timeless, Etiquette & Espionage, Curtsies & Conspiracies, Waistcoats & Weaponry, Manners & Mutiny, Changeless, Blameless, Prudence

 First in the Parasol Protectorate steampunk series and revolving around Alexia Tarabotti, a preternatural; there is a prequel series you may want to read, the Finishing School series.
 The couple focus is on Alexia and Lord Conall Maccon, a werewolf, in 1873.